cu-library/ezproxy-config-lint/README.md

 ## Status

-This software is still an early prototype, with lots of false positives, false negatives, and missing features.
-Please feel free to submit [issues](https://github.com/cu-library/ezproxy-config-lint/issues)!
+This software is still in early development.
+If you find bugs or want to request a missing feature, please feel free to submit [issues](https://github.com/cu-library/ezproxy-config-lint/issues)!

 ## Getting Started